How to Use Selenium With Java

 Selenium is a useful tool, open-source and a portable automated testing framework for web-based applications that support different languages such as Java, C#, Ruby, and Python.
 FITA Academy’s Selenium With Java Training will be your career establishing course.

-Test-Driven Script:
+Test-Driven Script

 When people talk about testing, we are talking about running the software through a variety of permutations and data combinations.
 The same should be done with the Selenium tests.
 All Selenium tests should be driven by several data points, which may be accomplished with the help of a data-driven framework.
+To learn more about this approach and enhance your testing skills, you can join Selenium Training in Pune, where you’ll gain hands-on experience in implementing data-driven testing and automating test cases efficiently.

-Finds Right Element:
+Finds Right Element

-Don’t Make Any Specific Scripts:
+Don’t Make Any Specific Scripts

 Cross-browser testing is critical in testing.
 Depending on the business requirements, the scripts may be expected to operate on several browsers or a single browser.
 Annotations such as parameters are provided by Selenium frameworks such as TestNG, and annotations such as RunWith are provided by JUnit, which aids in executing tests on different browsers and related drivers.